-As of October 2021, no official trade barriers affecting GE agricultural products have been reported.
-However, as Vietnam remains a major importer of biotech crops and related products, it has become one of the main markets that developers are seeking for its approvals in advance of the commercialization in production countries.
-The prolonged review period and approval for food and feed use continues to raise concerns about unpredictable procedures, which could cause potential trade disruptions and increase the likelihood that there are unapproved varieties entering the market.
+As of October 2022, no official trade barriers affecting GE agricultural products have been reported.
+However, since Vietnam remains a major importer of biotech crops and related products it is one of the main markets where developers are seeking approval in advance of commercialization in producing countries.
+The prolonged review and approval period for food and feed use continues to raise concerns about unpredictable procedures, which could disrupt trade and increase the likelihood of unapproved varieties entering the market.
 Additionally, the suspension of cultivation approval for new biotech hybrid corn varieties and the continued delays in development of field-testing regulations have prevented biotech companies from introducing new biotech hybrids to farmers.